dr0pthedoge/python-bitcoinlib/README.md

     sudo apt-get install libssl-dev

-The RPC interface, bitcoin.rpc, is designed to work with Bitcoin Core v0.13.0 Older versions may work but there do exist some incompatibilities.
+The RPC interface, bitcore.rpc, is designed to work with Bitcoin Core v0.13.0 Older versions may work but there do exist some incompatibilities.